Your Gift DOUBLES to Give Families Hope!

 Understanding how our individual personalities and brains operated helped me work better on a daily basis with Lydia.

-Ultimately, we set aside criticizing or trying to change our partner and focused on complementing each other’s abilities.
+Ultimately, we set aside criticizing or trying to change our spouse and focused on complementing each other’s abilities.
 We delegated tasks to the one whose strengths were the best fit.
 Leaning into what each of us do best, we built a healthy business partnership — and marriage.

 Be Unavailable